googleprojectzero/fuzzilli/Compiler/README.md

         - Classes
         - Spread (update Fuzzilli)
     - Improve for/while loops.
 The current implementation makes all loops while loops, with a comparison against 0.
+    - Improve for-of/for-in loops.
+A large number of test cases have more complex left sides, while Fuzzilli only supports declaring/defining a new variable.
+        - Example from a regression: for (a[i++].x in [])
     - Add FuzzILTool, Javascript engine to compiler tests, to ensure the output is a valid Fuzzilli IL program, and lifts to valid Javascript
     - Detect and properly handle global variables (e.g. g = 5 without var/let/const)